IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/schedule.md

     * **Watch** [the video for Around the World](https://www.youtube.com/watch?v=LKYPYj2XX80) by Daft Punk.
 While you're enjoying the music, think about how each of the different dancers/monsters in the video are like an object.
 They are similar, but have their own behaviors. **Create** a sketch that has a dance party.
 Use multiple instances of a class, or create multiple classes and many objects thsat have their own dance party.
 Your idea of a dance party may not have actual bodies, that's ok.
 Explore different kinds of ways of creating objects with unique behaviors.
 Post this on your class site.

 * **WEEK 4 - September 30**
-  * questions and answers about everything you've ever wanted to know regarding objects and arrays
+  * questions and answers about objects and arrays
   * organizing your code into multiple files - aka bliss
   * a bit about pseudocode
   * _Assignments_